infra-development/commands/docs/spark-pyspark-installation-win.md

 ### Add winutils.exe File
 Download the `winutils.exe` file for the underlying Hadoop version for the Spark installation you downloaded.
 1. Navigate to this URL https://github.com/cdarlint/winutils and inside the bin folder, locate winutils.exe, and click it.
+2. Navigate to this URL https://github.com/steveloughran/winutils/blob/master/hadoop-2.7.1/bin/hadoop.dll and download `hadoop.dll` file.
-2. Find the Download button on the right side to download the file.
+3. Find the Download button on the right side to download the file.
-3. Now, create new folders `Hadoop` and `bin` on C: using Windows Explorer or the Command Prompt.
+4. Now, create new folders `Hadoop` and `bin` on `C:` using Windows Explorer or the Command Prompt.
-4. Copy the `winutils.exe` file from the Downloads folder to `C:\Hadoop\bin`
+5. Copy the `winutils.exe` file from the Downloads folder to `C:\Hadoop\bin`
+6. Copy `hadoop.dll` file to the `C:\Hadoop\bin` and `C:\Windows\System32`

 ### Configure Environment Variables
 Configuring environment variables in Windows adds the Spark and Hadoop locations to your system `PATH`.
 It allows you to run the Spark shell directly from a command prompt window.